flutterwtf/mcp_flutter/mcp_server_dart/README.md

 #### Image File Saving Mode

-When `--save-images-to-files` is enabled, the server will:
+When `--save-images` is enabled, the server will:

 - Save all captured screenshots as PNG files in a `.mcp_screenshots` folder in the current working directory
 - Return file URLs (`file://`) instead of base64 encoded image data